Topdev0706/react/README.md

     sudo chmod +x ./build.sh
     ./build.sh

+As a result, a JAR file "RinearnGraph3D.jar" will be generated.

 ## How to Run

 Execute 'run.bat' on Microsoft Windows&reg;, or execute 'run.sh' on other OSes as follows: